GlassOnTin/Simple_Covid19_UK/README.md

 The model fits the following parameters for discrete periods of lockdown / free movement:
 * Reproductive rate, R(t);
 * Case fatality rate, CFR(t);
-* Proportion of cases that are tested and are test positive for COVID-19;
+* Proportion of cases that are tested and test positive for COVID-19;
 * Recovery rate (gamma);
 * Hospitalisation rate.